-You probably expected this item as you should expect the ability to earn an unlimited income in every sales position.
-But there is a difference when it comes to commission only positions as several do "top out" at a certain earnings level.
-While employers may try to disguise a top earnings potential limit with additional compensation opportunities, these truly do not offer unlimited income potential.
+You should expect the possibility to earn an unlimited income is part of most every sales position.
+But there is a difference when it comes to commission-only positions, as some do "top out" at a certain earnings level.
+While employers may try to disguise an earnings potential limit with additional compensation opportunities, these truly do not offer unlimited income potential.

-As an example of such a position, consider a position that allows sales professionals, who work solely on commission, the potential to earn up to $150,000 in annual commission.
-Once that earnings level is met, the rep can earn awards, prizes trips or can "roll over" a percentage of sales into the next year.
+For example, consider a position that allows sales professionals who work solely on commission potential earnings of up to $150,000 in annual commission.
+Once that earnings level is met, the rep can earn awards, prizes, trips, or can "roll over" a percentage of sales into the next year.

-No matter how it is framed, any position that limits the amount of commission you can earn should be considered very closely before being accepted.
-And while you are closely inspecting, don't be seduced by a company that promises unlimited earnings potential but that markets a product or service that is either too general (and therefore viewed as a commodity) or too specific (resulting in very few sales opportunities.)
+No matter how it is framed, any position that limits the amount of commission you can earn should be considered carefully.
+And while you are doing due diligence, don't be seduced by a company that promises unlimited earnings potential but that markets a product or service that is either too general, and therefore viewed as a commodity, or too specific, resulting in fewer sales opportunities.

-Here's where you will need to make a choice.
-Some commission only positions offer benefits (health, dental, vacation time, sick time, etc.) to their sales employees and some view their sales reps as Independent or Contract sales reps.
-If you feel you cannot stand the idea of not having an employer-sponsored benefit package, then you should only consider positions that consider you an employee of the company and offer a benefits package.
+Some commission -nly positions offer benefits (health, dental, vacation time, sick time, etc.) to their sales employees, and some view their sales reps as independent or contract workers.
+If you cannot stand the idea of going without an employer-sponsored benefits package, only consider positions in which you are a direct employee of the company and that offer a benefits package.

-But if you have what it takes to be a sales entrepreneur or don't need to work for a company that offers benefits, then make 100% certain that the hiring company does not place too many restrictions on how you manage your time.
-You should have the freedom to sell other non-competing products or services and continue to do so as long as you deliver whatever revenue expectations to which you and the hiring company agree.
+But if you have more of a sales entrepreneur temperament or don't need to work for a company that offers benefits, make 100 percent certain that the hiring company does not place too many restrictions on how you manage your time.
+You should have the freedom to sell other non-competing products or services so long as you deliver whatever revenue expectations to which you and the hiring company agree.

-Commission only positions often offer a tremendous amount of freedom to their sales reps and, as a result, have some of the top sales professionals in the world of sales selling for them.
+Commission-only sales jobs often offer a tremendous amount of freedom to their sales reps and, as a result, employ many of the top professionals in the world of sales.

-Not only is an advancement to a salary plus bonus position a potential benefit, so too are advancement opportunities to positions that continue to pay only commissions, but that includes, as part of your earnings package, a percentage of sales commissions sold by other reps.
+Not only is promotion to a salary-plus-bonus position a potential benefit, so too are advancement opportunities to positions that continue to pay only commissions and includes a percentage of sales commissions from other reps as part of earnings packages.

-Unlike traditional multi-level-marketing companies, several sales businesses employ sales leaders that sell and earn their commissions and also provide training or support to others selling for the same company.
-Companies like these usually offer advancement opportunities to their sales professionals who demonstrate both a strong skill set in sales and the ability to help others improve their sales skills.
+Unlike traditional multi-level marketing companies, many sales businesses employ sales leaders that sell and earn their commissions and also provide training or support to others selling for the same company.
+Companies like these usually offer advancement opportunities to their sales professionals who demonstrate both a strong skill set and the ability to help others improve their skills.